Promoting British Values at Halfway Houses Primary

 Pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Posters around the school promote monthly values and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
 We promote the Trust vision 'To be the best we can be'.
-As a school we have a clear vision which is ‘together there are no limits to what we can achieve’.
-This is shared and discussed with children and our four key learning values aspiration, independence, collaboration and creativity support this.
+As a school we have a clear vision which is ‘Roar' -Responsibility, Optimism, Ambition, Resilience.
+This is shared and discussed with children and is displayed around the school.

 Tolerance of those of Different Faiths and Beliefs